patrickweng7/vip/Notebook-Yisu-Ma.md

 1. NNLearner: type of learner in EMADE
 Layers of neural networks are primitives in EMADE
-2. Need to make sure NNlearner2 does not run into error 3 I tried to download twitter data set and ran the standalone tree evaluator, but error occurs in our nnlearner2
+2. Need to make sure NNlearner2 does not run into error 3 I tried to download twitter data set and ran the standalone tree evaluator, but error occurs in our nnlearner2.
+Devan and Steven would try to fix the bugs in Hackathon

 Task | Current Status | Date Assigned |  Suspense Date | Date Resolved |
 |------|----------------|---------------|----------------|---------------|